3 m away

 A series of steep switchbacks forms the path to the intersection with Mau-Har Trail.
 From here, you could complete the loop in either direction, though counter-clockwise is chosen by most.

 Behind the camping area, follow the Mau-Har Trail as it follows a series of springs that ultimately form Campbell Creek.
-Steep in spots, the trail parallels the drainage as it begins to form picturesque waterfalls and cascades that ultimately drain into the Tye River.
+Steepening in spots, the trail parallels the drainage as it begins to form picturesque waterfalls and cascades that ultimately drain into the Tye River.

 Though mostly downhill, a few steep and punchy climbs lie ahead, as the Mau-Har Trail merges back with the Appalachian Trail and descends back to the road.